2025 Emmy Predictions

 Should Win: Noah Wyle - The Pitt

 The outpouring of love and buzz Noah Wyle has received for The Pitt, especially after that heartbreaking meltdown in "7:00 P.M.", does make me think he has the edge here.
-After The Pitt's incredible showing at the Emmys, I have reason to believe that the main draw of the show that is at worst top 3 has a strong chance at winning.
-Yet the top series tends to win one of Actor or Actress as long as it has an eligible contender and does not face substantive votesplitting, so I refuse to discount Adam Scott here.
+He also broke a 9-year streak of women winning Individual Achievement in Drama, further cementing his passion.
+The main draw of the current frontrunner in Drama Series is easy to pencil in as a lock.
+However, I refuse to discount Adam Scott here after Severance landed the most acting nominations of any drama this year.
 He also has an immaculate tape in "Cold Harbor", most notably the conversation he has with himself.
 Both Noah Wyle and Adam Scott are respected actors who have starred in classic shows, but I give Noah Wyle the edge because he is the main source of passion for The Pitt in a way Adam Scott is not for Severance.
-Both would be exceptional and worthy winners, however.
+Both would be exceptional and worthy winners, and I will be cheering no matter the outcome.

 Will Win: Britt Lower - Severance